 Without a non-profit status, tax exemptions are not possible and your company will be taxed regularly.
 In this case, the articles of association of the company must be amended, certified by the notary and replaced in the commercial register entry.
 This results in additional costs and possible damage to your image, as your association can then no longer present itself as a non-profit organisation.

-Arrange a free initial consultation with our experts now and let us advise you on your options.
+Book an initial consultation with our experts now and let us advise you on your options.

 Asset management companies are also somewhat different.
 In order for a trade tax exemption to be claimed, the aspect of asset management must be recognisable in the company objective and, ideally, in the company name.
 Read more about this in our guide to asset-managing GmbHs.